opencart-ce/opencart-ce/README.md

  5. Attempt to keep changes as minimal as possible.
 Significant changes to code risk causing compatibility issues with third-party mods.
  6. Significant code changes which may impact third-party mods or themes should be discussed before inclussion.
  7. If a bug is fixed in the official OpenCart repository with minimal changes that method is preferred in Community Edition.
+ 8. When backporting an official OpenCart bugfix include a link to their commit in the description for reference.
- 8. If applicable submit a bug report or fix to the [opencart/opencart core](https://github.com/opencart/opencart).
+ 9. If applicable submit a bug report or fix to the [opencart/opencart core](https://github.com/opencart/opencart).
- 9. Only submit code that you have the rights to or that is released under GPL.
+ 10. Only submit code that you have the rights to or that is released under GPL.
 Code from commercial mods or mods not explicitly released under GPL is prohibited.
- 10. Pull requests and bug reports that are closed without action will include a statement why.
+ 11. Pull requests and bug reports that are closed without action will include a statement why.
 Feel free to advocate for re-opening the issue but please note the decision may not be reversed.
 Remember, closing an issue is not meant as a personal attack against you.
 It's about what's best for the project.